 Edmund Optics is pleased to announce that several of its facilities, including the corporate headquarters in Barrington, New Jersey, are ISO 9001 certified.
 EO employs a strict global quality program that is monitored by experienced staff and supported by the most innovative optical testing available.

-EO manufactured products undergo rigorous and thorough testing as part of the company's quality program and in compliance with EO's global quality procedures.
+Products manufactured by EO undergo rigorous and thorough testing as part of the company's quality program and in compliance with EO's global quality procedures.

 View our ISO:9001 Certificate (PDF 106KB)